RahelArka/4_p01_game-jordanavneil/README.md

 - METHODS
   - speed up (at around 30 seconds, the ball gets faster)
   - display (shows the ball)
-  - change direction (when the ball hits the paddle or a brick it bounces)
+  - change direction (when the ball hits the paddle or a brick it bounces or when it hits a wall/ceiling)
   - reset (reset ball back to the middle of the screen with a downward velocity)
   - calculate direction (calculate x and y velocity based on a return value from brick collision and paddle collision)
+  - on floor (checks if the ball goes below the paddle)

 Paddle
 - Instance variables: